UE and VR Development Technical Notes

 UnrealVersionSelector Registered Engine Path

-When registering the engine using UnrealVersionSelector, the registered engine path will be written to the registry:
+When registering an engine using UnrealVersionSelector, it will write the registered engine path into the registry:

 1